-IER is a U.S. Department of State official designated J1 sponsor.
+IER is an U.S. Department of State officially designated J1 sponsor.
 The J1 Teacher Program helps to place qualified Exchange Visitors to teach full-time in primary and secondary accredited educational institutions.
 If you meet the requirements below and are ready to make a difference to your life and others APPLY now.

 - Non-U.S. citizenship or permanent residency

 - A university degree or teaching diploma equivalent to a U.S. bachelor’s degree